JrCanDev/php-helloworld-docker/README.md

 docker stop my_container
 ```

-## build and run with docker-compose
+## build and run with docker-compose with Traefik

 ```
 docker-compose up -d